 Automatic imitation during human-robot interaction

 In this project, Ruud and Emily with help of Malte, investigate the factors within the human and artificial agent that determine automatic imitation, the copying of observed actions, during an interaction with artificial agents.

 From automata to animate beings

-Why do we at one time perceive a robot as merely an automaton, while at other times as an engaging social or even animate being?
+Why do we at one time perceive a robot as merely an automaton, while at other times as an engaging social being?
 In this review paper Ruud and Emily explore the scope and limits of attributing socialness to artificial agents.